cmwylie19/serverless-deployments/README.md

 # Blue/Green and Canary Deployments in Serverless
-This is an example of doing a blue/green and a canary deployment of a NodeJS application in OpenShift Serverless.
-This lab is written for OpenShift 4.3
+This lab is about deployments in OpenShift Serverless.
+During the lab we will do a blue/green and canary deployment of a NodeJS application.
+This lab has been tested in OpenShift 4.3 and locally with minikube.
+Instructions for local development with minikube can be found [here](https://gitlab.consulting.redhat.com/appdev-coe/cloud-native-appdev-enablement/serverless-enablement/introduction/-/blob/master/minikube.md).

-The app has one endpoint, /greet, accessible via a GET request.
+The app that we are going to deploy has one endpoint, /greet, which is accessible via a GET request.
 The greet endpoint returns “hello!” if the environmental variable LANGUAGE is set to “EN”, and “hola!” if LANGUAGE is set to “ES”.

+Below is a picture of the source code of the greet endpoint for reference.

    ![Greet Endpoint](greet.png)

-This app has been built and pushed to [quay.io](quay.io/cmwylie19/node-server).
+The application has been containerized and push to quay container registry, the image is available [here](quay.io/cmwylie19/node-server).

+## Installing Serverless on OpenShift
+We will start the lab by installing Serverless in OpenShift via the OpenShift Serverless Operator.
+If you are using [minikube](https://gitlab.consulting.redhat.com/appdev-coe/cloud-native-appdev-enablement/serverless-enablement/introduction/-/blob/master/minikube.md) you can skip to the section on installing the knative cli.

 ### Install the serverless operator
 ```